tfsaggregator/aggregator-cli/doc/rule-examples.md

 This is more similar to classic TFS Aggregator.
 It move a parent work item to Closed state, if all children are closed.
 The major difference is the navigation: `Parent` and `Children` properties do not returns work items but relation.
-You have to explicitly query VSTS to retrieve the referenced work items.
+You have to explicitly query Azure DevOps to retrieve the referenced work items.

 ```
 string message = "";